braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/sdk_integration/android.md

 # SDK Android integration

-Follow the below instructions to get Braze running in your Unity application.
+Follow these instructions to get Braze running in your Unity application.

 ## Step 1: Choose your Braze Unity package